On a Rankin-Selberg integral of three Hermitian cusp forms: Split Primes

-The decomposition of these elements into right cosets can be found in \cite[Lemma $3.2.18$]{andrianov}.\\\\ We now turn our focus into the parabolic Hecke algebra $H_{1,2,1}$ and our aim is to compute the images of the above standard Hecke operators under the embedding described in Lemma \ref{lemma:embeddings}.
-We note here that the conditions of the lemma for the Hecke algebras $H_4, H_{1,2,1}$ hold, as explained in page $2890$ of \cite{gritsenko3}.
-In a similar fashion to $H_4$, we denote by
+We now note that the conditions of Lemma \ref{lemma:embeddings} hold for the Hecke rings $H_4, H_{1,2,1}$, as explained in \cite[page 2870]{gritsenko3}.
+Therefore, there is an embedding $H_4 \xhookrightarrow{}H_{1,2,1}$.
+Our aim is to compute the images of the standard Hecke operators of equation \eqref{standard_hecke_operators_gl4} under this embedding.
+In a similar fashion to $H_4$, we write